djwhitt/ar-io-mcp/README.md

 - `transaction://{txId}` - Retrieve transaction data by transaction ID
 - `graphql://{query}` - Execute a GraphQL query
 - `gateways://{network}` - List all gateways for a specific network (mainnet, testnet)
+- `gateway://{hostname}` - Get information about a specific gateway by hostname

 ### Tools

 - `fetch-raw-transaction` - Fetch transaction data by transaction ID
 - `get-gateway-info` - Get information about the configured gateway
+- `get-gateway-info-by-hostname` - Get information about a specific gateway by hostname
 - `execute-graphql` - Execute a GraphQL query
 - `list-gateways` - List all AR.IO gateways for a specified network